ueberdosis/tiptap/docs/cloud.md

   appId: 'your_app_id', // get this at collab.tiptap.dev
   name: 'your_document_name', // e.g. a uuid uuidv4();
   token: 'your_JWT', // see "Authentication" below
-  doc: new Y.Doc() // pass your existing doc, or leave this out and use provider.document });
+  document: new Y.Doc() // pass your existing doc, or leave this out and use provider.document });
 ```